Midrand - Gauteng

 Did You Know

-3/ Kyalami has always been a Top 50 course, and its current position of 21 is the highest it has achieved.
+2/ Kyalami has always been a Top 50 course.
+No 21 is the highest it has achieved.

-4/ A nice touch in the car park is the shade cloth covering to protect vehicles from the sun.
+4/ A welcome touch in the car park is the shade cloth covering to protect vehicles from the sun.

-5/ The club hosted the 2020 Central Gauteng Open won by Yurav Premlall with a 54-hole total of 16-under 200.
+5/ The 2020 Central Gauteng Open was won by Yurav Premlall with a 54-hole total of 16-under 200.
 Five players shot 66: Premlall, Werner Deyzel, Casey Jarvis, Kieron van Wyk and Josh de Aguiar.

 Course and Facilities Rating